dividedmind/statistics-done-wrong/introduction.rst

 *Statistics Done Wrong* is a guide to the more egregious statistical fallacies regularly committed in the name of science.
-Because many scientists receive no formal statistical training -- and because I do not want to limit my audience to the statistically initiated -- it assumes no formal statistical training.
+Because many scientists receive no formal statistical training -- and because I do not want to limit my audience to the statistically initiated -- this book assumes no formal statistical training.
 Some readers may be able to easily skip through the first chapter, although I recommend you skim it to become familiar with my explanatory style.

 For those who perform statistical analyses for their day jobs, there are "What should you do?" boxes throughout the text to explain what statistical techniques